Distributional regression and its evaluation with the CRPS: Bounds and convergence of the minimax risk: Introduction

 \section{Introduction}

-In meteorology, ensemble forecasts are based on a given number of deterministic models whose parameters vary slightly in order to take into account observation errors and incomplete physical representation of the atmosphere.
+In meteorology, ensemble forecasts are based on a given number of deterministic models whose parameters vary slightly in order to consider observation errors and incomplete physical representation of the atmosphere.
 This leads to an ensemble of different forecasts that overall also assess the uncertainty of the forecast.
-Ensemble forecasts suffer from bias and underdispersion \citep{hamill_1997,baran_2018} and need to be statistically postprocessed in order to be improved.
-Different postprocessing methods have been proposed, such as Ensemble Model Output Statistics \citep{gneiting_raftery_2005}, Quantile Regression Forests \citep{taillardat_2019} or Neural Networks \citep{schulz_2021}.
-These references, among other, also discuss the stakes of weather forecast statistical postproccessing.\\
+Ensemble forecasts suffer from bias and underdispersion \citep{Hamill_1997,Baran_2018} and need to be statistically postprocessed in order to be improved.
+Different postprocessing methods have been proposed, such as Ensemble Model Output Statistics \citep{Gneiting_2005}, Quantile Regression Forests \citep{Taillardat_2016} or Neural Networks \citep{Schulz_2022}.
+These references, among other, also discuss the stakes of weather forecast statistical postprocessing.\\

-Postprocessing methods rely on probabilistic forecast and distributional regression \citep{gneitingkatz} where the aim is to predict the conditional distribution of the quantity of interest (e.g. temperatures, wind-speed, or precipitation) given a set of covariates (e.g. ensemble model output statistics).
+Postprocessing methods rely on distributional regression \citep{Gneiting_2014} where the aim is to predict the conditional distribution of the quantity of interest (e.g. temperatures, wind-speed, or precipitation) given a set of covariates (e.g. raw outputs of a physical ensemble model).
 Algorithms are often based on the minimization of a proper scoring rule that compares actual observations with the predictive distribution.
-Scoring rules can be seen as an equivalent of a loss function in classical regression.
-A detailed review of scoring rules is given by \citet{gneitingraft}.
-The Continuous Ranked Probability Score (CRPS; \citetnp{matheson_1976}), defined in Equation \eqref{eq:CRPS_def}, is one of the most popular score in meteorological forecasts.
-The CRPS is also minimized to infer parameters of statistical models used in postprocessing (e.g. \citetnp{gneiting_raftery_2005}; \citetnp{naveau_2016}; \citetnp{rasp_2018}; \citetnp{taillardat_2019}).\\
+Scoring rules can be seen as an equivalent of loss functions in classical regression.
+A detailed review of scoring rules is given by \citet{Gneiting_2007}.
+The Continuous Ranked Probability Score (CRPS; \citetnp{Matheson_1976}), defined in Equation \eqref{eq:CRPS_def}, is one of the most popular scores in meteorological forecasting.
+The CRPS is also minimized to infer parameters of statistical models used in postprocessing (e.g. \citetnp{Gneiting_2005}; \citetnp{Naveau_2016}; \citetnp{Rasp_2018}; \citetnp{Taillardat_2019}).
+Recently, under monotonicity assumptions, the isotonic distributional regression \citep {Henzi_2021} was shown to minimize the in-sample CRPS and to satisfy consistency in the sense of Kolmogorov distance.\\

-To the best of our knowledge, most convergence statements about the CRPS are not only derived within an unconditional framework, i.e. without taking into account the covariates, but also these limiting results are based on infinite sample sizes.
-In this work, our goal is to bypass these two limitations.
-To go further, we need to set the stage by including a few notations.\\
+To the best of our knowledge, most convergence statements in distributional regression (e.g. \citetnp{Thorey_2017} and \citetnp{Mosching_2020}) are not only derived within an unconditional framework, i.e. without taking into account the covariates, but also these limiting results assume arbitrarily large sample sizes.
+In this work, our goal is to bypass these two limitations.\\